 One of the key features of direct response advertising is that it produces easily measurable results.
 Including unique URLs or promo codes that are tied to individual campaigns is one way that marketers can track leads, site traffic and sales generated by the campaign.
 Using digital analytics tools also allows marketers to track the number of clicks and conversions generated by the ads.

 Direct response advertising is often associated with short-term transactional relationships with customers.
 However, with the right approach, direct response advertising can also be used to build and nurture long-term relationships with customers throughout each stage of the buyer’s journey.
 By personalizing the messaging, highlighting the value proposition and following up after the initial response, marketers can use direct response advertising to establish and deepen relationships with customers.

 Direct response advertising examples

 With the basics and benefits covered, let’s review some of the best direct response ads.

-This ActiveCampaign PPC search ad does all the right things:
+This ActiveCampaign search ad does everything right:

 The headline and copy deliver a specific offer with a compelling message (“free”).
-Both are also action-oriented, demanding an immediate response on this post-click landing page:
+Both are also action-oriented, demanding an immediate response on this landing page:

 Turn your ads into lead generating tools